TYPuzzler/TYPuzzler.github.io/developerGuide.md

 ```
 npm test
 ```
+4. For CI testing:
+   1. Add test files to ~/test
+   2. Commit with tag `ci-js`
 ### Python
 Run commands in a terminal from project root directory.
 1. Add test files to `~/tests`